 Notes on the Geography of Spain: Toledo

 For a time the imperial capital of the Visigoths, Toledo fell to Tarik in 712 and became the capital of the Muslim Taifas.
 It was taken back by Christians in 1085, and it then served as the capital of Castile for almost five centuries, until the capital moved to Valladolid and subsequently to Madrid.
-Toledo then began a long decline, which explains why it survives so largely intact as it was five centuries ago.
+Toledo then began a long decline, which explains why it survives largely as it was five centuries ago.

 A model of Toledo on display in the newer of the city's two surviving synogogues shows clearly the natural moat formed by the Tagus.
 It shows the city wall (doubled on part of the city's north or land side), the city's intricate street network, the cathedral at the city's center, the fortress or Alcázar at the far side of the city, and house by house the Jewish neighborhood.
 The bridge in the distance is the Puerto Nueva de Alcantara.

-Here's the same bridge as of 2012.
+Here's that bridge as of 2012.
 Richard Ford, author of A Hand-book for Travellers in Spain, and Readers at Home (1845), gets a disparaging laugh from its name, which means the New Bridge of Alcantara, which is to say "the new bridge of the bridge."
 The Spaniards, he mocks, "did not even understand the name of a thing which the Moors made for them."
 The Moor's bridge was the second on the site and replaced a Roman one destroyed during a siege in 854.
 That bridge survived from 866 until 1257, when it was rebuilt.

 In 1721 Philip V added this gateway.